Last week, four events occurred that lead me to write a follow up to my earlier post Social Media: Essential or a Distraction?:

 Regarding the social media awards, the PR Office received a Gold and a Bronze in the CASE District VII Awards of Excellence program, for two social media initiatives – “PEEPS: The New President on Twitter” and Amanda Hanson’s blog, “It’s Amandatory,” which informed donors, alumni and the campus community of progress during the renovation of Morgan Auditorium and served as an avenue for donor recognition and stewardship.

 Our president’s personal activity on Twitter demonstrates she is tech-savvy and is adept at using this simple avenue for expressing her desire for affiliation and connection with students, prospective students, faculty, staff, alumni and others.
 More and more college presidents are on Twitter.
-Here is a link to a blog post on “College Presidents Who Lead 140 Characters at a Time.”

 As the author, Patrick Powers, says, “The most effective Twitter streams in higher education are those that engage the audience, serve a purpose and provide a voice in the conversation.
 It’s an incredible bonus when that voice carries with it the weight of an institution.”
 He goes on to say, “It’s not easy balancing institutional control with transparency.
 But when that balance can be struck, the result is interesting, insightful and incredibly powerful.
 A president who embraces Twitter can personalize an institution in few other services can.”